NEHR FAQs

 -

-How can I be sure information in the NEHR system is accurate?The NEHR is a central repository which draws information from various contributing source systems and organises them in a summarised form which authorised clinicians and healthcare professionals can access.
+How can I be sure information in the NEHR is accurate?The NEHR is a central repository which draws information from various contributing Health Information Management Systems (HIMS) and organises them in a summarised form which authorised clinicians and healthcare professionals can access.

-While the NEHR serves as an excellent resource for healthcare professionals to support them in patient care, the patient needs to play their part by providing additional information, such as if they are consuming other medication bought from pharmacies or if they sought medical treatment overseas or if treatment was performed by sources not contributing to the NEHR.
+While the NEHR serves as an excellent resource for healthcare professionals to support them in patient care, the patient needs to play their part by providing additional information, such as if they are consuming other medication bought from pharmacies or if they sought medical treatment overseas or if treatment was performed by clinics that have not started data contribution to the NEHR.

 02 Security